bahrus/trans-render/README.md

 transform(container, {...})
 ```

-## Use Case 1:  Applying the DRY principle to (post) punk rock lyrics
+## Use Case 1:  Applying the DRY principle to punk rock lyrics

 ```html
 <div>